lizhanmit/java-concurrency/README.md

 }
 ```

-Use `Object.notifyAll()` method to inform all threads waiting on that lock that something important has happened.
-Then after this `notifyJoy()` thread has released the lock, the previous thread with `wait()` method reacquires the lock and resumes by returning from the invocation of `wait()`.
+Use `Object.notifyAll()` method to inform all threads waiting on that lock that something important has happened. **The thread does not releases the lock immediately until the synchronized block terminates.** Then after this `notifyJoy()` thread has released the lock, the previous thread with `wait()` method reacquires the lock and resumes by returning from the invocation of `wait()`.
+It is **advised** to use notify only at the end of your method.

 ```java
 public synchronized notifyJoy() {